mantidproject/mantid/docs/source/interfaces/Indirect Data Reduction.rst

 ILL Energy Transfer
 -------------------

-This tab handles the reduction of data from the IN16B instrument at the ILL.
+This tab handles the reduction of data from the IN16B instrument and will appear when the default facility is set to be the ILL.
 See the algorithm :ref:`IndirectILLEnergyTransfer <algm-IndirectILLEnergyTransfer>`.

 .. interface:: Data Reduction
   :widget: tabILLEnergyTransfer